 Dozens of studies show that parent conflict seriously hurts children.
-We expect parents, whenever it is safe to do so, to relate courteously for the sake of all members of the family, especially the children.
+We expect parents, whenever it is safe to do so, to relate courteously for children's sake.

 Conflict between parents is the best predictor of a child's later maladjustment. -Dr. Anthony L. Berardi